jncc/nbnv/imt/README.md

 # NBN Interactive Map Tool

 Welcome to the code base for the NBN Gateway Interactive Map Tool (IMT).
 The following readme explains the structure and technologies used in this project.
+For further documentation for this product view the [CEH wiki](https://wiki.ceh.ac.uk/display/nbn/Interactive+Map+Tool).

 ## Prerequisites for building the project
 The IMT is a built using [grunt](http://gruntjs.com) and therefore requires [node.js](http://nodejs.org).
 To build and test the project, you will first need to set up your environment: